Larry's Home Page More Model Trains Vintage Photos Movies & TV Andy

 Amtrak 468 F59PHI in Northwest colors pulls into Olympia (Larry's O-Gauge is Amtrak 469.).
 Next, the modern Siemens Charger locomotive at Centennial Station.
 Larry took this photo of a Sounder commuter train pulling into Lakewood Station between Tacoma and Olympia, WA.
 The photo was taken Jan.
 19, 2014 as the Sounder FP59PHI 904 (the same as Larry's model train) prepared for a special run between Lakewood and King Street Station in Seattle that took football fans to the NFC Championship Game pitting the San Francisco 49ers against the Seattle Seahawks.

-Mater Amtrak Engine
+Mater Amtrak Engine Mater in Galena, Kansas

 UP 844